Rudolph de Landas Berghes: In the United States

-Smit wrote that after World War I, the "distanced itself more from the 'episcopus vagans' Mathew and those ordained and consecrated by him."
+Smit wrote that after World War I, the Old Catholic International Bishops' Conference (IBC) "distanced itself more from the 'episcopus vagans' Mathew and those ordained and consecrated by him."

 Berghes applied to minister in the PECUSA.
 Bishop William Montgomery Brown, of the Episcopal Diocese of Arkansas, a Modernist and Communist later "known as the 'atheist bishop'," presented "the correspondence and request of Count de Landes Berghes e de Roche" to the October 1919 General Convention of the Episcopal Church in the United States of America which referred the documents to a special committee consisting of the bishops who "confer with officials of the Eastern Orthodox Churches and the Old Catholics".
 The committee reported that they considered what was presented but were "not prepared to recommend any action".
 They reported, "the reception of a person applying to minister in" the PECUSA "belongs to the jurisdiction of the several Bishops of the same."
 So, the General Convention discharged the committee "from the further consideration of the subject."
 Brown resigned later that year.

 Mathew died on December 19, 1919.

 On November 22, 1919, he abandoned Old Catholicism and took a solemn vow of abjuration at the hands of Patrick Joseph Hayes, Archbishop of New York, in St. Patrick's Cathedral, New York.

 He converted to the Catholic Church, "renounced his titles", and entered the Augustinian St. Thomas Monastery in Villanova, Pennsylvania as a novice where he "died during his probation," several months later on November 17, 1920.
 He was buried in the monastery's cemetery.

 He made "the claim," according to his obituary, "that through his efforts the American branch of the Old Catholics number[ed] in 1920 about 120,000 in Canada and the United States."

 After Mathew died in 1919, the IBC declared in 1920 that Mathew's "consecration was obtained mala fide and that consequently it is null and void."
 Consecrations derived from Mathew were not recognised by the IBC.
 Smit wrote that, "the orders of episcopi vagantes in general, [...] and of all those consecrated by them, are not recognized, and all connections with these persons is formally denied" by the IBC.